KGeri201/THAPMU/README.md

       - Remove the jumper and plug the board out then in again to reset it.
     - Using your own seperate serial adapter:
       - follow the instructions of your board.
+4. Plug the board in somewhere and wait for it to connect to your WLAN and to the MQTT broker.
-4. To display your data you will need to have a [MQTT broker](https://mosquitto.org/) and [grafana](https://grafana.com/)
+5. To display your data you will need to have a [MQTT broker](https://mosquitto.org/) and [grafana](https://grafana.com/)
-5. To get the data from the MQTT broker you have multiple optoions:
+6. To get the data from the MQTT broker you have multiple optoions:
     - Use [MQTT datasource plugin](https://github.com/grafana/mqtt-datasource).
 For that you can download [this _amazing_ docker](https://gist.github.com/HimbeersaftLP/82b2a1be7708ddcf71746cd86f2c5de0).
     - Or you can build a [MQTT to InfluxDB Bridge](https://diyi0t.com/visualize-mqtt-data-with-influxdb-and-grafana/).
 (The [script](https://github.com/KGeri201/THAPMU/blob/main/MQTTInfluxDBBridge.py) is in the repository.)
-6. Make a new dashboard with [MQTT](https://en.wikipedia.org/wiki/MQTT) or [InfluxDB](https://www.influxdata.com/products/influxdb-overview/) as a datasource and choose the measurement.
+7. Make a new dashboard with [MQTT](https://en.wikipedia.org/wiki/MQTT) or [InfluxDB](https://www.influxdata.com/products/influxdb-overview/) as a datasource and choose the measurement.
 There are three topics:
    - THAPMU/**LOCATION**/**NAME**/temperature
    - THAPMU/**LOCATION**/**NAME**/humidity
    - THAPMU/**LOCATION**/**NAME**/pressure
-7. You are up and running.
+8. You are up and running.
-Just plug the board in somewhere and wait for it to connect to your WLAN and to the MQTT broker.

 ## Credits
 [HimbeersaftLP](https://github.com/HimbeersaftLP)